Boos at Bayreuth, but Brunnhilde shines for Wagner 200th

+JAKARTA, March 9 Indonesia's retail sales in January grew 6.3 percent from a year earlier, a much slower pace than in December, a survey by Bank Indonesia (BI) showed on Thursday.

-BAYREUTH, Germany The gods did not go up in flames but the audience erupted in a fury of booing on Wednesday night as an unorthodox new staging of Richard Wagner's "Ring" cycle for his 200th birthday at his opera house in Bayreuth came to a near-riotous conclusion.
+BAYREUTH, Germany, July 31 The gods did not go up in flames but the audience erupted in a fury of booing on Wednesday night as an unorthodox new staging of Richard Wagner's "Ring" cycle for his 200th birthday at his opera house in Bayreuth came to a near-riotous conclusion.

 Radical Berlin theatre director Frank Castorf, who had teased, challenged, mocked and scandalised the audience over the four-opera cycle that featured slinky Rhine Maidens, simulated oral sex and gangster-style characters stood centre stage acknowledging the audience's displeasure for some 10 minutes at the end of "Gotterdammerung" ("The Twilight of the Gods").